PoProstuWitold/homeserver/README.md

    	ssh myAwesomeLinuxUsername@192.168.0.18
    	```

   	type password for your user nad congrats!
-You are connected via SSh!
+You are connected via SSH!

 ## 3. Docker & Docker Compose
 Setup Docker with Docker Compose and add your user to "docker" group.